School's Self Evaluation

 On entry assessment indicates that pupils enter school well below age related expectations.
 They make very good progress from this low starting point through EYFS.
 Despite this excellent progress, achievement in the EYFS is behind National expectations and remains an area for development.

-Children at the end of KS1 achieve broadly in line with national expectations, having made expected or better progress across the 2 years.
-By the end of KS2 children achieve in line with national expectations having made good progress.
+Children make expected or better progress across the 2 years of KS1, however they enter KS2 below expectation.
+By the end of KS2 children achieve in line with national expectations having made good progress in reading and maths.